putyatairyna/TinCanJS/README.md

 Sending and retrieving statements with attachments via the multipart/mixed request/response cycle works end to end with binary attachments in Node.js 4+ and in the typical modern browsers:
-Chrome 53+, Firefox 48+, Safari 9+, IE 10+ (current versions at time of implementation, older versions may work without changes but have not been tested).
+Chrome 53+, Firefox 48+, Safari 10+ (current versions at time of implementation, older versions may work without changes but have not been tested).
 Attachments without included content (those using only the `fileUrl` property) should be supported in all environments supported by the library.

-Several polyfills (TypedArrays, ArrayBuffer w/ slice, Blob, TextDecoder/TextEncoder) are needed to support various browser versions, if you are targeting a recent enough set of browsers you can reduce the overall size of the built library by commenting out those polyfills in the `Gruntfile.js` file and building yourself.